Timaru: Economy

 Timaru is an agricultural service town and port for the South Canterbury regional economy.
 Timaru is one of the major cargo ports of the South Island, with a number of light manufacturing plants associated with the export and import trade.
 Many of these producers are concerned with processing, packing, and distributing meat, dairy and other agricultural produce.

 Timaru is the second largest fishing port in New Zealand.

 Allan Hubbard the chartered accountant and philanthropist established the failed finance company South Canterbury Finance and accounting firm Hubbard Churcher in Timaru and lived locally until his death in a car accident on 2 September 2011.

+In late September 2024, the Alliance Group proposed closing down its Smithfield meatworks plant, which would affect about 600 jobs.
+Following consultation, the Alliance Group confirmed in mid-October 2024 that it would close down its Smithfield meat processing plant in December 2024, citing declining sheep processing numbers caused by land-use changes.

 Shopping

 Retailing is concentrated around the Stafford Street area.
 In addition there are a number of local shopping malls distributed around the city, with extensive car parking facilities.

 Tourist attractions

 The South Canterbury Museum is the main museum for the region, containing exhibits relating to physical geography and the environment, fossil remains, Māori rock art, the early settlement of the district, local maritime history, scrimshaw, the E P Seally natural history collection, and information about Richard Pearse, a local inventor and his attempts at manned flight in the first years of the 20th century.

 The Aigantighe (a Scots Gaelic word pronounced "egg and tie") Art Gallery in Wai-iti Road is the South Island's third largest art museum.
 It holds a collection of New Zealand, Pacific, Asian and European art works from the sixteenth century to the present day and includes a sculpture garden.
 The gallery was founded in 1956 and is housed in a homestead built in 1908.